troopashells/M.I.M.P/README.md

 Mugen Settings

 Go to desktop find "mugen 001" for example.

 Open mugen 001/data/mugen.cfg

-Find and change the following if necessary
+Find and change the following if necessary.
+Will find most in this order.

 -GameSpeed = 60

 -Allowdebugmode = 1

--Allowdebugkeys = 1
+-Allowdebugkeys = 1.

 -Video Settings

 Width = 1280

 Height = 720

 -Fullscreen = 1

 -Rendermode = System

 -Blitmode = Normal

 Which Mugens work?
 Mugen 1.0 works best some 1.0 work.

+Why/whats debug key ?
+-debug key is control+d.
+Allows you to see fps and info in bottom leftof screen .

 Will this script work for other windows games ?

 YES!
 Heres a working list.
-Feel free to add too it . https://retropie.org.uk/forum/topic/29241/the-which-games-works-with-box86-wine-topic-on-the-retropie-rpi4-400/62
+Feel free to add too it .

+https://retropie.org.uk/forum/topic/29241/the-which-games-works-with-box86-wine-topic-on-the-retropie-rpi4-400/62

 What to expect from M.I.M.P
 - M.I.M.P stands for "mimp is mugen pi".
 So pi mugen stuff.
 - We will be making a prebuilt Mugen, M.I.M.P, with chars and screenpacks.
 - M.I.M.P prebuilt will be optimized to run on pi 4.
+- Controller mapped to keyboard using joy2key. so keyboard isn't necessary, right now escape key is very necessary for mugen .

 Resources
 - Box86 Github - https://github.com/ptitSeb/box86